Lump in the abdomen

-The blood supply to the organs that stick out through the hernia may be lost (strangulated hernia).
-This is very rare, but it is a medical emergency.
+The blood supply may be cut off to the organs that stick out through the hernia.
+This is called a strangulated hernia.
+This condition is very rare, but it is a medical emergency when it occurs.

 What to Expect at Your Office Visit

-During the physical examination, you may be asked to cough or strain.
+During the physical exam, you may be asked to cough or strain.

-Surgery may be needed to correct incisional hernias or umbilical hernias that do not go away by the time a child approaches school age.
+Surgery may be needed to correct hernias that do not go away or cause symptoms.
 The surgery may be done through a large surgical cut, or through a smaller cut into which the surgeon inserts a camera and other instruments.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.